Welcome back to the blog! Tamales are a great meal to make in bulk and store in the freezer.

 Tip 5: Let the Tamales Cool before Freezing

-I like to freeze them 10 tamales to a gallon freezer bag.
+I like to freeze 10 of them in a gallon freezer bag.
 This of course will depend on the size of your bag.
-Do make sure your tamales are cooled before freezing or you will get ice clumps and the tamales will stick together.
+Make sure your tamales are completely cooled before freezing or you will get ice clumps and the tamales will stick together.

 I typically make around 40 tamales at a time.
 I’ve seen people make over 100.
 I haven’t ventured that far yet though.
 We also only have two people in our household so 40 is plenty for a few months.